-- kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- kept adequate accounting records that were up to date; and - taken reasonable steps for the prevention and detection of fraud and other irregularities.

-I certify that the financial statements give a true and fair view of the financial position of the Board at the reporting date and the transactions of the Board for the year ended 31 March 2019.
+I certify that the financial statements give a true and fair view of the financial position of the Board at the reporting date and the transactions of the Board for the year ended 31 March 2020.